burning-river/toronto_cafes_closure/README.md

 that we dropped from downstream analysis.

 ### Feature engineering

 Through our wide collection of datasets, we created the following features:
 • Chain cafe (binary): Whether the cafe name is close to ‘Aroma Espresso Bar’, ‘Delimark Cafe’, ‘Starbucks’ or ‘Tim Horton’s’.

 • Proximity to restaurants (continuous): We calculated the harmonic mean of distance of cafes to other restaurants (including all cuisines) in the city.
 Larger values indicate larger distances to restaurants in the city indicating less competition.

-• Nearest distance to a chain cafe.
+• Nearest distance to a chain cafe (continuous).

-• Proximity to other cafes using the harmonic mean.
+• Proximity to other cafes using the harmonic mean (continuous).

-• Proximity to nearby parking lots (continuous) using the harmonic mean.
+• Proximity to nearby parking lots (continuous) using the harmonic mean (continuous).

-• Distance to nearest tourist attraction.
+• Distance to nearest tourist attraction (continuous).

-• Distance to nearest public transport stop.
+• Distance to nearest public transport stop (continuous).

-• Proximity to stops.
+• Proximity to stops (continuous).

-• Distance to nearest street.
+• Distance to nearest street (continuous).

-• Whether the cafe is located in downtown or not.
+• Whether the cafe is located in downtown or not (binary).

-• Number of customers nearby.
+• Number of customers nearby (continuous).

-• Rental costs of cafes: We used the rent data from Zolo and a grid covering the Toronto region to interpolate the rental cost across the city.
+• Rental costs of cafes: We used the rent data from Zolo and a grid covering the Toronto region to interpolate the rental cost across the city (continuous).
 We used the inverse distance weighting technique for interpolation.
 The figure below shows the interpolated rental distribution in the city.
 The highest rents were at the following places: